Kristy Diamond: 2006–present: Standalone releases and Tshueke Tshueke

-After spending over a decade in France, Kristy returned to Kinshasa to perform a live concert in front of a professional audience, which included many Congolese political figures.
-On 1 April 2020, she released the single "Corona Ezo Boma", which aimed to raise awareness about the COVID-19 pandemic and the importance of following health guidelines.
-"Corona Ezo Boma" was again produced by Vincent Zorgue at Studio Haxo, with arrangements by Vincent Zorgue and Deo Synthé, and the music video produced by Hilton Aya.
-On 20 October of the year, Kristy premiered another single, "Sanduku", produced by Vincent Forgue and Roger Matondo.
-The song narrates the story of a couple overcoming obstacles to ultimately reunite and stay together.
+After more than a decade in France, Kristy returned to Kinshasa to perform a concert for a professional audience, attended by Congolese political figures.
+In April 2020, she released the single "Corona Ezo Boma", which raised awareness of the COVID-19 pandemic and promoted health guidelines.
+"Corona Ezo Boma" was produced by Zorgue, who also co-arranged the record with Deo Synthé, with Hilton Aya producing the music video.
+In October of that year, Kristy released the Forgue- and Roger Matondo-produced single "Sanduku", which tells the story of a couple who overcome obstacles and reunite.

-On 11 June 2021, she made a guest appearance on Blaise Bula's Congolese rumba-infused single "Shadie".
-On 17 March of the following year, Kristy featured on the single "Leopards Fimbu International" in support of Les Léopards during the playoff phase for the 2022 FIFA World Cup African qualifiers.
-The song included guest features from Félix Wazekwa, Flaety W. Manuke, Lokua Kanza, Kadiyoyo, JB Mpiana, Barbara Kanam, Koffi Olomide, Cindy Le Cœur, Héritier Watanabe, Laetitia Lokua, Adolphe Dominguez, Werrason, Lemiran LEM, Ferré Gola, and Innoss'B. On 29 March 2024, she released the audio lyric video for her Congolese rumba- and trap-influenced single "Pays des merveilles", which included a guest appearance by Ferré Gola.
-Produced and mixed by Ingénieur Zorg at Studio Haxo, the song included guitar arrangements by Mbetenge Domingo and audio lyrics written by Hilton Aya.
+On 11 June 2021, she featured on Blaise Bula's Congolese rumba-infused single "Shadie".
+In March 2022, Kristy guest-performed on the single "Leopards Fimbu International" in support of Les Léopards during the playoff phase for the 2022 FIFA World Cup African qualifiers.
+The song included guest features from Félix Wazekwa, Flaety W. Manuke, Lokua Kanza, Kadiyoyo, JB Mpiana, Barbara Kanam, Koffi Olomide, Cindy Le Cœur, Héritier Watanabe, Laetitia Lokua, Adolphe Dominguez, Werrason, Lemiran LEM, Ferré Gola, and Innoss'B. In March 2024, she released the Congolese rumba- and trap-influenced single "Pays des merveilles", which included a guest appearance by Ferré Gola.
+It was produced and mixed by Ingénieur Zorg and includes guitar arrangements by Mbetenge Domingo.